What Does Dopamine Do?

 Certain herbs, vitamins, and amino acids may support how your body produces and metabolizes dopamine by providing more of a component you need to make it (e.g., B6, tyrosine).
 Others work to increase the ability of existing levels of dopamine to transmit a nerve signal, or to prevent the reuptake of dopamine from the nerve synapse.
 You can learn more about dopamine-enhancers here.

-If you have a medical condition or take medication that affects dopamine, consult with your health care provider before taking a substance that also affects dopamine.
+If you have a medical condition or take meds that affect dopamine, consult with your health care provider before taking another substance that also affects dopamine.

 Consider Psychobiotics

 Special probiotic strains called psychobiotics appear to have the ability to affect the activity of neurotransmitters like serotonin.
-However, L. plantarum PS128 may be the only psychobiotic that has been shown to change the levels of dopamine within the brain.
+However, L. plantarum PS128 may be the only psychobiotic that has been shown to change the levels of dopamine within the brain (in animal studies).

-This finding in a rodent model of Parkinson's disease, in which dopaminergic neurons were damaged leading to loss of motor control, was tested in humans.
-A small single-arm pilot study suggested that taking PS128 in combination with traditional levodopa treatment resulted in improved motor control after 8 weeks.
+While dopamine can't be easily measured in the brains of humans, a small single-arm pilot study suggested that some people who took PS128 in combination with their existing Parkinson's treatment saw improved motor control after 8 weeks.
 Additional studies of PS128 in Autistic people suggests a potential benefit for anxiety and focus.

 Embrace Lifestyle Changes

-Lifestyle changes can also impact your body’s ability to produce and transmit dopamine.
+Lifestyle changes can also impact your body’s ability to produce dopamine and use it effectively as a neurotransmitter.
 For example, exercise supports healthy levels of dopamine.

 Interestingly, a 2017 study found that people who habitually ate foods high in tyrosine scored higher for two measures of cognition than those who did not, and this effect was equally strong for young and old participants.